Search element - Quick search bar

 What is involved?

 The project began in mid-2022 with research to gather the Black Summer Bushfire experiences of families with young children and the emergency responders who helped them.
-The research study was called the Babies and Young Children in the Black Summer Study, or BiBS Study.
+The research study was called the Babies and Young Children in the Black Summer (BiBS) Study.
+(See below for more information).

 The implementation stage of the project is now well underway, with findings from the study being used to help community organisations and families in Eurobodalla Shire (NSW) to develop bushfire plans for babies and young children.